 This article discusses some of those methods and what you can do to protect your business during a divorce.

-Have a Prenuptial or Postnuptial Agreement in Place
+Have a Prenuptial Agreement in Place

 To protect your company, it’s best to have an agreement drawn up before any legal proceedings are taken.
 Prenuptial agreements are done prior to getting married and will list out all of the property that each party owns coming into the marriage, making it clear that any property acquired after the Prenuptial agreement is presumptively community in nature, belonging equally between spouses.